-- Supports harsh operating conditions required for automotive and industrial applications, including direct connection to 12 V battery - □ Operating temperature range from -40°C to 150°C - □ Operating supply voltage range from 4.0 to 16.5 V - ♦ Can support ISO 7637-2 Pulse 5b up to 39 V - Multiple output formats supported for ease of system integration - □ ABI/UVW output provides high resolution, low latency, and PWM for initial position - □ 10 MHz SPI for low-latency angle and diagnostic data; enables multiple independent ICs to be connected to the same bus - □ Output resolution on ABI and UVW are selectable
+- On-chip EEPROM for storing factory and customer calibration parameters - ☐ Single-bit error correction, dual-bit error detection through the use of error correction control (ECC) - Supports harsh operating conditions required for automotive and industrial applications, including direct connection to 12 V battery - □ Operating temperature range from -40°C to 150°C - ☐ Operating supply voltage range from 4 to 16.5 V - ♦ Can support ISO 7637-2 Pulse 5b up to 39 V - Multiple output formats supported for ease of system integration - □ ABI/UVW output provides high resolution, low latency, and PWM for initial position - □ 10 MHz SPI for low-latency angle and diagnostic data; enables multiple independent ICs to be connected to the same bus - □ Output resolution on ABI and UVW are selectable

-- Multiple programming/configuration formats supported - ☐ The system can be completely controlled and programmed over SPI, including EEPROM writes - ☐ For system with limited pins available, writing and reading can be performed over VCC and PWM pins.
-This allows configuring the EEPROM in production line for a device with only ABI/UVW and PWM pins connected. - Stacked dual-die construction to improve die-to-die matching for systems that require redundant sensors - Reduces magnet misalignment impact on die-to-die matching for a given magnet diameter, relative to side-by-side dual-die orientation
+- Multiple programming/configuration formats supported - ☐ The system can be completely controlled and programmed over SPI, including EEPROM writes - ☐ For systems with limited pins available, writing and reading can be performed over the VCC and PWM pins.
+This allows configuring the EEPROM in the production line for a device with only ABI/UVW and PWM pins connected. - Stacked dual-die construction to improve die-to-die matching for systems that require redundant sensors - Reduces magnet misalignment impact on die-to-die matching for a given magnet diameter, relative to side-by-side dual-die orientation